-Robin Mazumder is a Vanier Scholar and doctoral candidate in cognitive neuroscience at the University of Waterloo, where he is studying the psychological impacts of urban design.
-His research is inspired by his passion for urbanism as well as his front line experience working as an occupational therapist in mental health.
-He graduated with his Master’s in Occupational Therapy from the University in Toronto in 2011.
-In addition to working in health care, Robin has also taught courses at the university level and has run a start-up business incubator at one of the country’s leading polytechnic institutes.
+Robin Mazumder is doctoral candidate in cognitive neuroscience at the University of Waterloo, where he is studying the psychological impacts of urban design.
+His research is inspired by his passion for urbanism, his front line experience working as an occupational therapist in mental health, and his interest in human-centred design.
+He graduated with his Master’s in Occupational Therapy from the University of Toronto in 2011 and completed training in design thinking in 2015 with Stanford’s D School.
+Robin’s doctoral research is funded by the Vanier Canada Graduate Scholarship, Canada’s most prestigious doctoral award.

 Robin has a long track record of community service.
 While doing his undergraduate degree in biology at the University of Victoria, he worked extensively in community engagement for youth with disabilities.
 He was also the recipient of a $10,000 award from the Canadian International Development Agency which he used to develop programming for youth with disabilities in Russia.
 He has launched many community building initiatives, ranging from pop-up bike lanes in support of cycling infrastructure to bringing light therapy to public libraries.
 He even helped organize Edmonton’s biggest pop-up snowball fight!